2023 Melbourne Cup Betting Guide: Odds, Expert Tips & Betting Sites

 Melbourne Cup Stats

 The Melbourne Cup, one of Australia's most iconic horse races, is held annually on the first Tuesday in November.
-It's a 3200-metre race that sees participants from across the globe.
-Known for its grandeur, pageantry, and occasional controversies, the Melbourne Cup is steeped in history.
-Here are some interesting facts:
+It's a 3,200m race that sees participants from across the globe.
+Known for its grandeur, pageantry and occasional controversies, the Melbourne Cup is steeped in history.

-The Melbourne Cup's inaugural race was in 1861, making it one of the world's oldest horse races.
+• The Melbourne Cup's inaugural race was in 1861, making it one of the world's oldest horse races.

-Only one female jockey, Michelle Payne, has ever won the race.
-She rode Prince of Penzance to victory in 2015, and the odds were a staggering $100!
+• Only one female jockey, Michelle Payne, has ever won the race.
+She rode Prince of Penzance to victory in 2015 and the odds were a staggering $101!

-In 1890, the race had a record 39 runners.
+• In 1890, the race had a record 39 runners.
 For safety purposes, the field is now limited to 24 runners.

-The Melbourne Cup has been won by some of Australia's most legendary horses, including Phar Lap, Makybe Diva, Saintly, and Might and Power.
+• The Melbourne Cup has been won by some of Australia's most legendary horses, including Phar Lap, Makybe Diva, Saintly and Might and Power.

-In 1993, the Cup went global when Vintage Crop won the race.
-Since then, five international horses have claimed the Cup: Media Puzzle (Ireland, 2002); Delta Blues (Japan, 2006); Americain (France, 2010); Dunaden (France, 2011) and Protectionist (Germany, 2014).
+• In 1993, the Cup went global when Vintage Crop won the race.
+Since then, several international horses have claimed the Cup, including; Media Puzzle (Ireland, 2002), Delta Blues (Japan, 2006), Americain (France, 2010), Dunaden (France, 2011), Protectionist (Germany, 2014), Almandin (Germany, 2016), Rekindling (Great Britain, 2017), Cross Counter (Great Britain, 2018), Twilight Payment (Ireland, 2020), Gold Trip (France, 2022) and Without A Fight (Ireland, 2023).

-The Melbourne Cup is often dubbed "the race that stops a nation" because of the public holiday declared in Victoria on race day.
+• The Melbourne Cup is often dubbed "the race that stops a nation" because of the public holiday declared in Victoria on race day.

 So, there you have it - a compilation of fascinating facts about one of Australia's most cherished events, the Melbourne Cup!
+These stats are interesting and very unique, but if you’re looking for more about form indicators, scroll up to our “Form Guide” section.

 Melbourne Cup History

 Annually, on the first Tuesday of November, Melbourne stands still for the renowned Melbourne Cup.
-Fondly dubbed "the race that stops a nation," thanks to the nationwide attention it garners, this event is deeply rooted in Australian culture.
-It stands as one of the most prestigious and celebrated horse races globally, drawing immense interest from those seeking Melbourne Cup tips and betting opportunities.
-This year, it ups the ante with an even richer prize purse, boasting over $8 million.
+Fondly dubbed “the race that stops a nation”, thanks to the nationwide attention it garners, this event is deeply rooted in Australian culture.
+The race takes place in one of the biggest horse racing carnivals of the year, the Spring Racing Carnival.

-A Global Gallop: The History of International Runners in the Melbourne Cup
+History of International Runners in the Melbourne Cup

 The Melbourne Cup, a celebrated icon in Australian sport, has seen an illustrious transition from its local roots to a significant international event.
 When it was first run in 1861, the race was a predominantly local affair.
 However, over time, it has emerged as a global spectacle, with its prestige attracting competitors from all corners of the globe.